colts70/The-Sematic-Stack/README.md

 “start here”

-What it IS NOT

-XML sitemap

-navigation

-SEO structure

-page list

 This anchor is not redundant.
 It’s the bridge between meaning and crawl behavior.

-HESS/DFH sitemap is NOT CONTENT HESS/DFH sitemap is NOT PAGES HESS/DFH sitemap is NOT SEO

 The HESS/DFH sitemap anchor MUST declare crawl entrypoints and MUST NOT embed URL lists.